seven-mile/ScriptHookWar3/readme.md

 Now I'm working on providing **C++ function callback binding**.
 Then you can pass C++ function pointer to a function taking `code`-typed arguments, like `TriggerAddAction`, which provides important event system!

 After that, I'm considering write a wrapper for `Dialog`.
 And maybe OOP wrapper for more jass types, if I'd love to.

+1.28 update: They are close to a finish.
+Now I will try to build a NativeTrainer, which providing similar interface to HKE script inject.
+But this time the injection happens at runtime and we don't need to modify the map.